Supported Employment Essentials

 Program Delivery

-This 8-week facilitated online program offers a blend of both asynchronous (independent) and synchronous (scheduled) learning activities.
+This facilitated online program features 8 weekly modules that will require a total of 40 hours to complete.
+The program offers a blend of both asynchronous (independent) and synchronous (scheduled) learning activities.
 The asynchronous learning activities include reviewing learning modules, posting in discussion forums, and completing assignments independently every week.
 Synchronous activities include participating in weekly webinars and open-hour discussions.

 The weekly live webinars present additional content.
 The class size is kept small to facilitate engagement and networking among learners.
 Both the webinar and the discussion forums offer opportunities for collaboration and feedback from your instructor and cohort (learning group).